 Because the Canal is a popular recreational resource, hydrilla can be spread unintentionally by human activity when boats and equipment are moved from one location to another without employing proper cleaning procedures.

 5. What actions are we taking?
-Education: The NJWSA and the NJDEP have launched a public education campaign focused on Hydrilla and guided by the national “Stop Aquatic Hitchhikers!” information campaign.
+Education: On the D&R Canal, the NJWSA and the NJDEP have launched a public education campaign focused on Hydrilla and guided by the national “Stop Aquatic Hitchhikers!” information campaign.
 Informational signs have been posted at over 100 public access locations, boat launches, and parking areas along the entire 60 mile D&R Canal State Park.
-To prevent the further spread of Hydrilla within and between water bodies, flyers and signage have been developed and distributed that provides guidance to Canal visitors and boaters regarding best practices.
-A copy of the flyer is attached and may be shared.
+Similar material shave been posted at the Manasquan Reservoir.
+To prevent the further spread of Hydrilla within and between water bodies, flyers and signage have been developed and distributed that provides guidance to visitors and boaters regarding best practices.

-Monitoring: In order to update the management plan to include the entire Canal length, a full survey of submersed aquatic vegetation will be completed in 2017 on the 40 miles of Canal that were not surveyed during the 2016 season.
+Monitoring: In order to update the management plan to include the entire Canal length, a full survey of submersed aquatic vegetation was completed in 2017 on the 40 miles of Canal that were not surveyed during the 2016 season.
 Additionally, follow-up sampling will be conducted annually in the late fall to compare management effectiveness against baseline results.
+Manasquan Reservoir will be monitored throughout the boating season by NJWSA staff.
 Vegetative management alternatives will be evaluated and adjusted annually based on these sample results.